-What has changed for you in 2020?
-For many, this year has been as complicated as learning a new dance.
+What has changed for you in 2022?
+This year has been as complicated as learning a new dance for some.
 Did you start a new job or leave a job behind?
-That’s one step.
+That's one step.
+Did you remarry?
+There's another step.
 Did you retire?
-There’s another step.
-Did you start a family?
-That’s practically a pirouette.
-If notable changes occurred in your personal or professional life, then you may want to review your finances before this year ends and 2021 begins.
-Proving that you have all of the right moves in 2020 might put you in a better position to tango with 2021.
+That's practically a pirouette.
+If notable changes occurred in your personal or professional life, you might want to review your finances before this year ends and 2023 begins.
+Proving that you have all the right moves in 2022 might put you in a better position to tango with 2023.

 Do you want to itemize deductions?
-You may just want to take the standard deduction for the 2020 tax year, which has risen to $12,400 for single filers and $24,800 for joint.
-If you do think it might be better for you to itemize, now would be a good time to get the receipts and assorted paperwork together.2,3
+You may want to take the standard deduction for the 2022 tax year, which has risen to $12,950 for single filers and $25,900 for joint.
+If you think it might be better for you to itemize, now would be an excellent time to get the receipts and assorted paperwork together.2

 Are you thinking of gifting?
-How about donating to a qualified charity or non-profit organization before 2020 ends?
+How about donating to a qualified charity or non-profit organization before 2022 ends?
 Your gift may qualify as a tax deduction.
-For some gifts, you may be required to itemize deductions using Schedule A.4
+For some gifts, you might need to itemize deductions using Schedule A.3

 Glad M. Perez may be reached at email@example.com or 908.333.0885.